jonasAthiele/BrainReconfiguration_Intelligence/README.md

 For all data, timeseries of neural activation were extracted from 200 nodes covering the entire cortex (7) that can be assigned to the Yeo 7/17 canonical systems (8).
 ## 4. Structure and Script description
 ### Main analysis
-For the analysis done in the paper the scripts should be run in the following order:
+For the analysis done in the paper, the scripts should be run in the following order:
 1.	`get_init_parameters` - Definition of parameters for analysis --> can be adapted for modifying the analysis (e.g. changing from 7 to 17 functional networks)